 Darkness promotes sleep.
 Babies and toddlers often need early bedtimes when the sun is still shining outside.
 Blackout curtains help create an environment that is conducive for sleep and allow their little brains and bodies to rest.

 Babies and toddlers are also prone to waking up early as soon as the sun starts to rise.
 Blackout curtains can blockout any morning sun that might peek through your child’s room and threaten to wake them up.

-We struggled with early wakes off and on through my daughter’s baby days.
+We struggled with my baby waking up too early off and on through my her baby days.
 And the culprit was almost always needing an increase in her wake windows, or blocking out the light better.
 (Hence the multitude of blackout curtains I’ve acquired.)